-Responsible entities considering applying for carbon neutral certification should contact Climate Active (www.climateactive.org.au or climate.active@industry.gov.au) early in the process to discuss the suitability of the Product & Service Standard for their circumstances.
+Responsible entities considering applying for carbon neutral certification should contact the Department (www.environment.gov.au/carbon-neutral or climate.active@environment.gov.au) for detailed information on the application process and to discuss the suitability of the Organisation Standard for their circumstances.

-An application must include a carbon account for the base year (Section 3.1.1), a public report (Section 3.1.2) and independent validation (3.1.3).
-An application may also require other supporting documentation.
+An application must include a carbon account for the base year (Section 3.1.1), a public report (Section 3.1.2) and independent validation (Section 3.1.3).
+The Department may request other supporting documentation to assess an application may also require other supporting documentation.
 If an application is unsuccessful, the Department will provide an explanation of the reasons.